Use of risk management tools in the CAP

 It has long been recognised that greater price and income volatility would accompany the move to a more market-oriented Common Agricultural Policy (CAP).
 Already in the run-up to the Fischler Mid-Term Review (MTR) in 2003 which led to the decoupling of direct payments, the Commission published a working document on risk management tools for agriculture, with a special focus on insurance, in 2001.
 The Council MTR agreement mandated the Commission to study specific measures to address risks, crises and natural disasters that agriculture may face.
-This led to a Communication from the Commission in 2005 on risk and crisis management in agriculture which discussed different instruments that could be implemented in the CAP.… Read the rest
+This led to a Communication from the Commission in 2005 on risk and crisis management in agriculture which discussed different instruments that could be implemented in the CAP.
+Some tentative steps were taken in the 2008 Health Check to encourage member states to give greater attention to this issue.

 Rising Agricultural Incomes in Europe